KLM-code/Marketing-Analysis---TV-Sales/README.md

 # Advertising Strategy Optimization

-In the `ad_strategy_optimization.ipynb` file, we examine a company's ad investment data across various publishers and offer recommendations to enhance advertising strategies and maximize ROI.
+In the `AdvertisingOptimization.ipynb` file, we examine a company's ad investment data across various publishers and offer recommendations to enhance advertising strategies and maximize ROI.

 Key Questions to Consider: